joncinque/aggregate-class-calendar/README.md

 ## Upload courses from file

 1. Run the subtree's toplevel.js to dump courses.json file
+2. Test the file is OK
+    $ python -m json.tool courses.json
-2. Copy the file
+3. Copy the file
     $ scp courses.json <ip>:/home/aggregate/bundle/programs/server/assets/app
-3. Use the admin panel to upload from file
+4. Use the admin panel to upload from file

 ## Cron jobs